charleyoshi/rentwallex/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-These instructions will guide you through the process of setting up and running the React app `client` on your local machine, as well as the backend `server` (not implemented yet).
+These instructions will guide you through the process of setting up and running the React app `client` on your local machine, as well as the backend `server`.
 Ensure that you have Node.js and npm installed before proceeding.

 ### Prerequisites
 Frontend (Client):